 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a paperback edition that was published by Philomel Books on October 6, 2015 and has 364 pages.
+fantasy that was published by Philomel Books on October 6, 2015 and has 364 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Ghostfaces, "The Beast From Another Time", The Caldera

 First in the Ranger’s Apprentice: The Early Years series, a prequel series for the Ranger’s Apprentice revolves around Halt and Crowley.

 I love the Ranger’s Apprentice series and to get a peek in at what led to the reformation of the Rangers, Halt’s inclusion, and the saving of the kingdom was a treat.
 It’s also the story in which Halt meets Pauline.

 Hmm, it’s too bad forgery is not one of Halt’s many skills.